The EXO-200 detector, part II: Auxiliary Systems: Xenon System

 The feed system moved xenon to the TPC vessel from a rack of storage bottles connected in parallel and kept open throughout detector operation.
 The bottle rack pressure ranged from about \SI{5.6}{\MPa} when the entire stockpile was in storage down to about \SI{0.5}{\MPa} when the vessel was filled.
 A plot of Xe density vs pressure is shown in Figure \ref{fig:xe_density}.
 The bottle rack supplied two redundant feed circuits.
 In each circuit a regulator \cite{regulators} reduced the xenon pressure to around 0.21 MPa, and a computer controlled block valve and proportional valve in series regulated the flow of xenon into the recirculation path.
 The pressure rating of the block valves exceeded \SI{6.9}{\MPa}, allowing them to hold off bottle pressure in case of catastrophic regulator failure.

 The bleed system moved xenon from the vessel back to the gas bottles.
 The central component of the bleed system was a redundant pair of Fluitron two-stage compressors \cite{compressors}, each with a compressing rate of \SI[per-mode=symbol]{53}{\liter\per\minute} for input pressures greater than \SI{200}{\kPa}.
 The flow rate dropped to \SI[per-mode=symbol]{10}{\liter\per\minute} at \SI{100}{\kPa} and to zero at \SI{80}{\kPa}.
+The output of the compressors was connected directly to the bottle rack.
 The input of the compressors was connected to a \SI{50}{\liter} buffer volume, and they operated as necessary to maintain the pressure of that buffer volume within programmed limits.
 In addition, a hardware switch could activate the compressors directly if the pressure exceeded \SI{87}{\kPa}.
 The buffer volume was connected to LXe system by a pair of parallel proportional valves followed by a pair of parallel block valves.
 These parallel bleed circuits tapped the circulation path between the xenon heater and the xenon pump and between the purifiers and the xenon condenser, respectively.
+Bleed capability was provided for situations where the system pressure was below \SI{80}{\kPa} (for example when emptying the detector) by a cryopump bottle immersed in LN$_2$ and connected to the buffer volume.
+Swagelok stainless-steel sample cylinders \cite{cryopump} with VCR to NPT adapters welded in place were used for this purpose.

 The feed and bleed pneumatic block valves were actuated by pairs of small three-way solenoid valves connected in the configuration shown in Figure \ref{fig:solenoid}.
 Each of the two solenoid valves received compressed nitrogen from a set of two bottles with regulators attached.
 One regulator was set slightly higher than the other so that one bottle would exclusively provide the gas until it emptied, at which point the other bottle, still full, would provide gas until the first bottle was replaced.
 Finally, each of the two solenoid valves was controlled by a different slow control PLC (see section \ref{sec:SC}).
 This arrangement was intended to maintain pressure control despite the failure of a solenoid valve, the emptying of a nitrogen supply cylinder, or the failure of one of the slow control PLCs.
 The HFE system (section \ref{sec:HFE}) also included three pneumatic valves used mainly for cryostat overpressure protection that were controlled by solenoid valves in this same arrangement.